 - 1. Collect and analyze student reintegration data - 2.
 Hold a reintegration staffing (review student reintegration progress reports, data collected and reintegration considerations) - 3.
 Conduct an environmental assessment - 4.
-Prepare the student for reintegration and utilize the feedback cycle to practice generalization of skills - 5.
+Prepare the student for reintegration - 5.
 Create a plan for supporting and fading support in the LRE - 6.
 Promote the transfer across settings